gabegrand/lilo/README.md

 ## Models

 Each model type is specified in a template file.
 For example, the template for the `lilo` model is `experiments_iterative/templates/template_lilo.json`.
-The `run_iterative_experiment.py` script takes a `--experiment_type` argument that specifies which template to use.
+The `run_iterative_experiment.py` script takes an `--experiment_type` argument that specifies which template to use.

 ### DreamCoder